Twitter replaces stars with hearts, but gets no love from users

 "You Facebooked my Twitter?" user Scott T. Smith tweeted.

-"If Twitter integrated a simple heart gesture into each Tweet, engagement across the entire service would explode," he had said, adding that "favourite" was too strong a word.
+"If Twitter integrated a simple heart gesture into each Tweet, engagement across the entire service would explode," he had said, adding that "favorite" was too strong a word.

 Twitter's tweak is the latest by a social media company in the never-ending drive to improve user engagement.